 Stats Canada replied “in no uncertain terms, ‘Yes, it would give us the data that everybody hankers for.’ ”

-But Sheikh's resignation must have come as a big shock to Tony, given that he got at least 10 supportive tweets about gutting the census (h/t Aaron Wherry) on what he refers to as "the Twitterverse" in this G&M interview yesterday.
+But Sheikh's resignation must have come as a big shock to Tony, given that he got around 10 supportive tweets from his 3500 followers about gutting the census (h/t Aaron Wherry) in this G&M interview yesterday.

 In the same interview Tony said Sheikh would be making a statement today "to assure Canadians that Statscan is going to do its job".